Scott Houston (musician)

-Scott Houston, also known as "The Piano Guy", is an American pianist, author, teacher and television personality who hosted and co-produced the Public Television series The Piano Guy.
-He also is the featured performer on a Public Television pledge special titled Play Piano in a Flash.
-He also created the "Piano In A Flash Online Method", a method for adult piano education.
+Scott Houston, also known as the Piano Guy, is an American pianist, author, teacher, and television personality who hosted and co-produced the public television series The Piano Guy.
+Houston is also the performer on a public television pledge special titled Play Piano in a Flash, and developed the "Piano in a Flash Online Method", aimed at teaching piano to adults.